-- 1. To expose the students to understand datasets, describe them and learn how to focus on key attributes of various datasets - 2.
+- 1. To understand datasets, describe them and learn how to focus on key attributes of various datasets. - 2.
 To illustrate how statistics fundamentals assists in research. - 3.
 To make students understand the concept and importance of probability. - 4.
 To enable students, understand the components of time series and index numbers.